cimentadaj/achievementgap_PISA/README.md

 * The `playing_around` folder have a script I was playing around.
 See comments inside script for details.

 * Finally, the paper should run seamlessly by compiling  `Paper.Rnw` with `Sweave` and a pdf file should be saved in the `./paper` folder.
+Without messing up the `cache` chunks, it currently takes around 4 minutes to compile.